-PRI 2303, PRI 2304, PRI 3303, PRI 3304, PRI 4303, PRI 4304 Prerequisites: DRF 1301 and 2DD 1303
+PRI 2303, PRI 2304, PRI 3303, PRI 3304, PRI 4303, PRI 4304

-Tuition & Fees In-Person: \$800 А Wednesday 9:30 a.m12:30 p.m.
+A Wednesday 9:30 a.m.-12:30 p.m.
 Johnson

 This open-studio course provides students with the opportunity to define personal project goals and to execute them with the help of the instructor.
 In addition to independent projects, the course will be supplemented with technical demonstrations relevant to the class, opportunities for collaboration, and an optional themed print exchange.
 Beginning students will be guided through demonstrations of a variety of techniques and optional prompts.
-Advanced students work toward a further refinement of technical procedures with a focus on personal practice and the development of visual content.
+Intermediate and advanced students work toward a further refinement of technical procedures with a focus on personal practice and the development of visual content.
 Critiques and discussions are an important part of the class format.
 Students are encouraged to have some ideas in mind prior to the start of the semester.

-Beginning/Intermediate/Advanced Printmaking: Monoprint I & II
+Beginning/Intermediate/Advanced Printmaking: Silkscreen I & II